How to Select the Right Problem and Build a Roadmap Full of Good Ideas

 Published on April 25, 2024

-As someone deeply entrenched in the product management field, I’ve journeyed through the process of identifying high-impact work and execution.
-It’s a path filled with myths, misconceptions, and the constant quest for validation.
-Today, I want to share insights into navigating this complex landscape, ensuring that your roadmap is not just a collection of ideas but a carefully curated list of validated, high-impact problems waiting to be solved.
+Today, I want to share insights into navigating this complex but essential process, ensuring that your roadmap is not just a collection of ideas but a carefully curated list of validated, high-impact problems waiting to be solved.

 The Misconception of Equal Importance